-Total annual RPA revenue is expected to reach $1.3 billion in 2020, up from $98 million in 2015.
+Total annual RPA technology revenue is expected to reach $1.3 billion in 2020, up from $98 million in 2015.
 How long will that last?

 But are there risks with using RPA?

-In the middle of all the hype are several Gartner analysts who’ve been taking a critical look at RPA and explaining the risks the rest of us have overlooked.
+In the middle of all the hype are several Gartner analysts who’ve been taking a critical look at RPA solutions and explaining the risks the rest of us have overlooked.

 Derek Miers is a senior director analyst overseeing Gartner’s Magic Quadrant for RPA software.
 Miers was at this year’s Gartner Symposium/ITxpo where he gave a talk that was surprisingly critical of RPA —and, for that reason alone, Miers’ talk was full of useful, unique insights.